matplotlib/CZI_2021-03_mpl/LOI.md

 homogenizing and smoothing the API, and new user-facing functionality.
 Without funding, this type of project can drag out for months to years or stall altogether.
-We propose to complete 4 such medium-sized self-contained projects per year with about 20% of an FTE.
+We propose to complete 4 such medium-sized self-contained projects per year with about 25% of an FTE.
 The exact projects will be selected in consultation with down-stream biomedical libraries.

-Matplotlib is a community-driven project with individuals participating at all levels of engagement, from users who need to be notified when a new release is available to developers who are co-creating the library and everything in between.
-The supported developers must complement and enable, not replace, crucial volunteer work.
-It is critical that we foster our community and there are paths for people to change their role within community.
-We propose dedicating a 20% FTE to community maintenance, including governance, outreach, communications, and moderation.
+Finally, supported developers improve the technical and community management of the project.
+We now have the time and bandwidth to make strategic decisions about the direction of the project to ensure the long term health and viability of Matplotlib.
+However, it is critical that Matplotlib remain a community-driven project and the supported developers must complement and enable, not replace, volunteer work.
+Individuals participate in our community at all levels of engagement; from users who only want to read the documentation to developers who are co-creating the library and everything in between.
+We must ensure that our community is open and welcoming to everyone who wants to join and that there are clear paths for people to change their role within community.
+We propose dedicating a 20% FTE to management and community maintenance, including planning, governance, outreach, communications, and moderation.